Group Prenatal Care for Gestational Diabetes

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your healthcare provider.

-Is group prenatal care safe for women with gestational diabetes?
+What prior data suggests that group prenatal care is safe for women with gestational diabetes?

-How does group prenatal care differ from other treatments for gestational diabetes?
+What evidence suggests that group prenatal care is effective for gestational diabetes?

 ML